JingTong01/jingtong01.github.io/_pages/about.md

 ## Research Interests

 - Language and cognitive control
+- Language-specific and domain-general mechanisms
+- Neurocognition of language
 - Prediction in language processing
 - Bilingual language production
 - Bilingualism
-- Predictive processing
+- Predictive processing in the brain
 - Cognitive neuroscience
-- Transcranial direct current stimulation (tDCS)

 ---